+For superconducting processors, where error rates can vary significantly across the chip, coarse or global metrics can hide important differences between regions of the device.
+A useful holistic benchmark should therefore scale to large numbers of qubits while still revealing which specific gates or areas are responsible for the observed errors.

-Layer fidelity \cite{lf} directly addresses this gap by capturing the performance of large portions of a device while maintaining fine-grained access to individual gate errors.
+Layer fidelity \cite{lf} directly addresses this need by combining scalability with fine-grained diagnostics.
 It measures the fidelity of a connected set of two-qubit (2Q) gates over $N$ qubits by extracting gate errors using simultaneous direct RB \cite{simulRB,directrb} in disjoint layers.
-In addition to its previously established advantages, layer fidelity aligns naturally with standard RB \cite{rb1,rb2} procedures, accounts for crosstalk effects, enables fast measurements across large numbers of qubits, and maintains a high signal-to-noise ratio.
-Given these benefits, further analysis is valuable to extract deeper insights into its applications.
+This approach aligns naturally with standard RB \cite{rb1,rb2} procedures, captures crosstalk through parallel execution, enables rapid measurements across many qubits, and maintains a high signal-to-noise ratio, while still preserving access to individual gate-level information.
+Given these advantages, further analysis is valuable to extract deeper insights into its applications.
 In this work, we extend the initial analysis in \cite{lf} by developing methods for identifying optimal qubit chains, establishing a stability monitoring tool, refining benchmark parameters, and analyzing the impact of varying 2Q gate durations.